Three Mile Island Generating Station

 Sirens to sound for three minutes at 12:15 p.m.

-LONDONDERRY TWP, Pa (June 2, 2020) — Exelon Generation will conduct its semi-annual, full volume test of the emergency warning sirens surrounding Three Mile Island (TMI) Generating Station on June 4 at approximately 12:15 p.m.
-This is one of two semi-annual tests performed each year.
+LONDONDERRY TWP, Pa (November 30, 2020) — Exelon Generation will conduct its semi-annual, full volume test of the emergency warning sirens surrounding Three Mile Island (TMI) Generating Station on December 3 at approximately 12:15 p.m.

 The emergency warning siren system consists of 96 sirens located in parts of Cumberland, Dauphin, Lancaster, Lebanon and York counties within a 10-mile radius of TMI.
 The sirens are not a signal to evacuate, but a warning to tune to a local emergency alert broadcast television or radio station.
 County emergency management authorities activate the sirens, which can be used in the event of any emergency, including severe weather.